-Andorra is a tiny country nestled on the border between France and Spain with a population of around 75,000 (UN Estimate 2007).
+Located on the border between France and Spain, Andorrs is a small country with a population of around 75,000 (UN Estimate 2007).
 Its official name is the Principality of Andorra, or in Catalan, Principat d'Andorra.
 Andorra is divided into seven parishes which are Andorra la Vella, Canillo, Encamp, Escaldes-Engordany, La Massana, Ordino and Sant Julià de Lòria.
 Soldeu is in the parish of Canillo.

 There are three main resorts which attract tourists for mountain holidays in Andorra.
 These are Soldeu, Arinsal, and Pas de la Casa.
 Soldeu and Pas de la Casa are part of the large Grandvalira ski area and Arinsal is part of the Vallnord ski area.

-The official language of Andorra is Catalan, however Spanish and French are widely spoken and English is usually understood.
+The official language of Andorra is Catalan, however Spanish and French are widely spoken and English is usually understood by the locals.
 Andorra is the only country in the world where the only official language is Catalan and they are very proud of the heritage and traditions.

 You do not need a visa if you are travelling to Andorra from the UK or Ireland, however you should make sure you have your passport with you and it is recommended that it is valid for at least six months after you travel.
 If you are coming to work in Andorra you will be required to apply for a work permit.